TheCodeDaniel/flux/readme.md

 **Workflow:**

-1. **Checks version conflicts** in App Store/Play Store (fails fast if version exists)
-2. **(iOS only)** Auto-configures export compliance in Info.plist if needed
+1. **(iOS only)** Auto-configures export compliance in Info.plist if needed
-3. Builds the app (AAB for Android, IPA for iOS)
+2. Builds the app (AAB for Android, IPA for iOS)
-4. Parses Flutter build output for artifact path
+3. Parses Flutter build output for artifact path
-5. **Prompts you to confirm deployment** (Y/n) — skip with `--skip-confirm`
+4. **Prompts you to confirm deployment** (Y/n) — skip with `--skip-confirm`
-6. Uploads to App Store Connect or Google Play Store
+5. Uploads to App Store Connect or Google Play Store
-7. **(iOS only)** Waits for Apple build processing with real-time progress (5-15 min avg)
+6. **(iOS only)** Waits for Apple build processing with real-time progress (5-15 min avg)
-8. Assigns to specified track
+7. Assigns to specified track
-9. Logs deployment to `.flux-mobile/deployments.json`
+8. Logs deployment to `.flux-mobile/deployments.json`

 **Examples:**